, ,

 Availability: In stock

-In 1964-65, Prof. Graham sent seeds to residents in Churchill, Manitoba who had requested seeds of an early maturing tomato.
-These seeds were then sent on to gardeners in the Arctic on Baffin Island!
-Along the way, the Ukrainian tomato was renamed Siberian Tomato.
-We know all of this, because Edward Lowden included the history of Siberian Tomato in his 1967 seed catalog (see image).
+In 1964-65, Prof. Graham sent the seeds of this tomato to a few residents in Churchill, Manitoba who had requested seeds of an early maturing tomato.
+The gardeners in Churchill sent the seeds to gardeners in the Arctic–to Baffin Island!
+Along the way, the Ukrainian tomato (‘Maliutka’) was renamed ‘Siberian Tomato’.
+We know all of this, because Edward Lowden (the seed seller mentioned above) included the history of ‘Siberian Tomato’ in his 1967 seed catalog (see image).
 We have included the description below:

 “Siberian Tomato: Professor T.O.
 Graham of the University of Guelph received in 1964 from the U.S. Plant Introduction Station, Geneva, N.Y. several tomato introductions, one of which was exceptionally early.
 Professor Graham saved seed from one plant (out of P.I.
 280597 USSR, ‘Maliutka’), which had a total of 83 ripe fruits at Guelph up to September 17, 1964.
 He described them as small, egg-shaped with good color.
 This plant had a fantastically heavy set and phenomenal over-all ripening.